churchillcui/ads_retail/README.md

 The website-related files are available in the "gh-pages" branch of this repository.

-**Attention**: Some files from intermediate folders are a little bit large (around 200 MB).
+**Attention!!**: Some files from intermediate folders are a little bit large (around 200 MB).
 Please make sure to reserve enough space before downloading them.